GPegel/Ansible-HA-LoadBalancer/README.md

 ```
 $ http://ip-address
 ```
-To start the HA Proxy application plesae go to this URL:
+To start the HA Proxy application please go to this URL:

 ```
 $ http://ip-address:8080/haproxy?stats